How To Make A Head Scarf

 Instructions

-2. Fold the fabric in half lengthwise with right sides together.
+• Fold fabric: Fold the fabric in half lengthwise with right sides facing each other.

 Leave a Reply